MLogdberg/mlogdberg.github.io/_posts/2017-11-01-AzureFunctions-npm-install-via-vsts.md

             -ResourceName $functionAppName/publishingcredentials -Action list -ApiVersion 2015-08-01 -Force
 ```

-So with this information we can now build a more generic script that will only need three (3) parameters to run this type of commands:
+So with this information we can now build a more generic script that will only need three (3) parameters to execute a npm install command on our Function App:
-**functionAppName**: the name of the Function App
+* **functionAppName**: the name of the Function App
-**resourceGroupName**: the name of the resource group that contains the Function App
+* **resourceGroupName**: the name of the resource group that contains the Function App
-**npmpackage**: the npm package to install
+* **npmpackage**: the npm package to install
 ```
 param([string] $functionAppName, [string] $resourceGroup, [string] $npmpackage)